Arjen Colquhoun: College career

-In his 'B1G' Ten career, Arjen recorded 62 tackles, three interceptions, and 12 pass break-ups in 40 career games.
-To wrap up his college career at Michigan State, Arjen received the 2015 President's Award (Senior Lineman/Senior Back Perseverance).
-In his Senior year, Arjen was tied for seventh in the B1G Ten Conference in pass break-ups (10) and 12 passes defended (0.9 per game) with two forced fumbles, and two interceptions.
+As a senior, he appeared in 14 games with 11 starts, registering 45 tackles, 2 interceptions, 10 pass breakups (led the team) and 2 forced fumbles (tied for the team lead).
+He also received the 2015 President's Award (Senior Lineman/Senior Back Perseverance).
+He tied for seventh in the Big Ten Conference in pass break-ups (10) and passes defended (0.9 per game).
 Arjen earned an eight ranked spot on the team with 72 production points.